Alexander's: History

 In the 1970s, customers defected to larger competitors such as Macy's and Bloomingdale's, and discount stores such as Kmart.

+Alexander's opened its 10th store on October 15, 1971 in the Roosevelt Field shopping mall.

 Upon completion of The Mall at the World Trade Center in 1974, Alexander's became its anchor store.
 The location occupied roughly 1/6 of the WTC's 500,000 square foot mall, the largest in New York City, and was located underneath 4 World Trade Center, immediately to the east of the south tower.

 In 1980, after a proxy fight, Interstate Properties, controlled by Steven Roth, took control of the company, seeking to maximize the value of its real estate.

 In 1981, management attempted to expand offerings beyond leisure apparel.

-In 1984 at the request of Interstate Properties, then holding a 13% stake, Alexander Farkas resigned as CEO and was succeeded by his brother, Robin (1933-2018).
+In 1984 at the request of Interstate Properties, then holding a 13% stake, Alexander S. Farkas resigned as CEO and was succeeded by his brother, Robin (1933-2018).

 In 1986, Donald Trump bought approximately 20% of the company.

 Closure and real estate business

 1987 was the last year in which the company made a profit from its retail operations.

 In 1988, Interstate and Trump each raised their stakes to 27% of the company, but Trump pledged his interest as collateral for a personal loan from Citibank, and in 1991 was forced to turn over his holdings to the guarantor.